 In addition, there is a possibility that your initial claim may be denied.
 Perhaps you did not meet the qualifications or did not present the right documentation.
 Your lawyer will submit the information the right way to minimize denials for failure to meet technical requirements.
 If, for some reason, your claim is denied, your lawyer would represent you at an individual review of your claim.

 Do You Have to File a Claim, or Can You Still Sue?

 If the company that would be legally responsible for your mesothelioma claim has gone through bankruptcy and established a trust fund, you are obligated to file a claim if you wish to receive compensation.
 Even though a trust fund claim will pay less than lawsuit damages, it is the only way that you can be compensated.
 The companies were relieved of liability for future claims in exchange for setting aside the money in the trust fund.

-If you or a loved one have been exposed to asbestos and have suffered any injury, you have the right to file a legal claim.
-You should contact a mesothelioma lawyer today to learn more about your legal rights and the best way to receive compensation.
+If you or a loved one have been exposed to asbestos and have suffered any injury, you have the right to file a legal trust fund claim.
+You should contact a mesothelioma trust fund lawyer today to learn more about your legal rights and the best way to receive compensation.